-The Manual of Policies for PGDM students 2018-19 comes into effect from June 23rd, 2018.
-The rules/policies prescribed in the Manual are applicable to the students of current batch (P2018 batch) during the academic years 2018-21, without prejudice to any special rules framed or to be framed in regard to library, computer centre, etc. Curriculum changes are applicable only to Batch 2018.
+The Manual of Policies for PGDM students 2019-20 comes into effect from June 22nd, 2019.
+The rules/policies prescribed in the Manual are applicable to the students of current batch (P2019 batch) during the academic years 2019-22, without prejudice to any special rules framed or to be framed in regard to library, computer centre, etc.

-Every student must secure a copy of the Manual of Policies 2018-21 and carefully go through the prescribed rules and policies.
+Every student must secure a copy of the Manual of Policies 2019-22 and carefully go through the prescribed rules and policies.
 Onus of ignorance will be on the student and will not be a ground for consideration.